The Alliance curriculum provides physician leaders with the knowledge and skills to:

 - positively influence and shape their organization’s culture

-Each 4-day class is eligible for 4 semester hours of graduate academic credit and 32 hours of AMA PRA Category 1™ credit toward the AMA Physician’s Recognition Award.
+Each 4-day class is eligible for 4 semester hours of graduate academic credit.
+Two of the classes are eligible for 32 hours each of AMA PRA Category 1™ credit, including 4 hours of Ethics and Professional Responsibility.

 Master of Science in Healthcare Leadership & Management